Total-internal-reflection deflectometry for measuring small deflections of a fluid surface: Spatial integration of gradient fields

 \subsection{Recasting the integrand {using an integrating factor}}

-{Note that} equation \eqref{eqn:heightgrad} cannot be directly integrated due to the additional dependence on $h$.
-Thus we recast the expression using an integrating factor.
-Equation \eqref{eqn:partialy} {can be} re-written as Similarly, equation \eqref{eqn:partialx} {can be} re-written using the same integrating factor Equations \eqref{eqn:dispyintconst} and \eqref{eqn:dispxintconst} can be combined using vector notation as or, The gradient fields in $x$ and $y$ directions, that are to be integrated over, are expressed in the form shown on the {right hand side} of equation \eqref{eqn:finalnabla}.
-The result obtained from surface integration is divided by the factor $\exp(\frac{y \tan \theta}{H})$ to obtain the final height field $h(x,y)$.
+{Note that} equation \eqref{eqn:heightgradient} cannot be directly integrated due to the additional dependence on $h$.
+Thus we recast the expression using an integrating factor{, under the assumption that $T$ is constant {over the region of interest}, i.e., independent of $x$ and $y$.} Equation \eqref{eqn:heightgradient_y} can be re-written as Similarly, equation \eqref{eqn:heightgradient_x} {can be} re-written using the same integrating factor Equations \eqref{eqn:dispyintconst} and \eqref{eqn:dispxintconst} can be combined using vector notation as or, The gradient fields in $x$ and $y$ directions, that are to be integrated over, are expressed in the form shown on the {right hand side} of equation \eqref{eqn:finalnabla}.
+The result obtained from surface integration is divided by the factor $\exp(\frac{y T}{H})$ to obtain the final height field $h(x,y)$.

 {With equation \ref{eqn:finalnabla}, we} have now recast our original problem in a conservative form where $\vec{\xi}$ is the known vector field, and $f$ is to be determined.
 Mathematically such an expression can be directly integrated since $\vec{\nabla} \times \vec{\xi} = \vec{\nabla} \times \vec{\nabla} f \equiv 0$.
 However, since $\xi$ is only approximately known due to unavoidable {noise} in the experiments, some additional care {is needed} during the integration.